Tzoop/MemoryGame/README.md

 - This is made using Godot Engine 3

+- here is the same game but Godot Engine 4 files (made with version 4.1.1.stable.official): https://github.com/Tzoop/Memory-Game-Godot-version-4.1.1.-

 - The scripts are written in gdscript

 - [Memory Game on itch.io](https://tzoop.itch.io/memory-game) <- Here this game can be played and downloaded.